Nicole Nehama Auerbach

 Until recently, in many jurisdictions in the U.S., legal service providers could not own law firms.
 Therefore, they could not provide legal advice or representation in court or for certain matters, but as a law firm, we could.
-We formed ElevateNext (the law firm) to sit alongside Elevate so collectively, we could give customers the lawyer-led solutions they wanted with the benefit of everything else Elevate offers in the mix.
+We formed ElevateNext (the law firm) to sit alongside Elevate so collectively, we could give clients the lawyer-led solutions they wanted with the benefit of everything else Elevate offers in the mix.
 In 2021, Elevate obtained an Alternative Business Structure license (ABS) in Arizona, allowing it to own ElevateNext outright there.
 This is a game-changer in the legal industry because it allows customers to go to one place — Elevate, for all aspects of its work, including those aspects that require licensed lawyers.
 Whether working through the ABS or not, the lawyers in ElevateNext handle the legal advice, counsel, oversight and escalation, while Elevate provides the operations, process, non-legal professionals and technology.
 Together, we seamlessly deliver legal services more effectively, less expensively and with better outcomes.
 We chose Elevate because we believe it is the best legal service provider, hands down.
-Like us, Elevate is customer-centric and laser-focused on “delighting” its customers.
+Like us, Elevate is customer-centric and laser-focused on “delighting” our clients.